gnosischain/documentation/docs/node/README.md

 :::

 :::tip
 💧 Liquid staking is the easiest way to participate, and you can do so with [Stakewise](https://app.stakewise.io).
-Connect your wallet to the GC to start staking.
-[Instructions here](https://stakewise.medium.com/stakewise-liquid-staking-now-on-gnosis-beacon-chain-b732d81480b9).
+[Read more here](/tools/beacon-chain/liquid-staking).
 :::